shariqh/home-server-docker-compose/README.md

 ### DuckDNS

-Since my Google WiFi routers don't support Dynamic DNS, I use [DuckDNS](https://www.duckdns.org/) to bind my public IP to a DuckDNS DNS and then use the [DuckDNS Docker image](https://hub.docker.com/r/linuxserver/duckdns/) to update my public DNS to DuckDNS every five minutes.
+Since my WiFi router does not support Dynamic DNS, I use [DuckDNS](https://www.duckdns.org/) to bind my public IP to a DuckDNS DNS and then use the [DuckDNS Docker image](https://hub.docker.com/r/linuxserver/duckdns/) to update my public DNS to DuckDNS every five minutes.

 ### Authelia